DEMCON/libstored/README.md

 ## <a name="debugging"></a>Debugging example

+The host tools to debug your application are written in python, as the `ed2` package, and are located the `client` directory.
+You can run the example below by running python from the `client` directory, but you can also install the `ed2` package on your system.
+To do this, execute the `ed2-install` cmake target, such as:

+	cd build
+	make ed2-install

+This builds a wheel from the `client` directory and installs it locally using `pip`.
+Now you can just fire up python and do `import ed2`.

 To get a grasp how debugging feels like, try the following.

 - Build the examples, as discussed above.